 The argument as to what exactly Shakespeare's humanism entails and what function it plays in his work is far from being settled, and remains to be pursued in all its complexity.
-It goes beyond critiques of the positioning of Shakespeare as a mainstay of a liberal education, or the temptation to read decadence or anarchy (as Matthew Arnold might have) in any of the related counter-positions.
-It is in any case not a question of polarisation between pro- and anti-humanists that is needed in order to continue to make Shakespeare and the early modern period relevant to our arguably posthumanist moment.
-What is at stake, instead, is a historically and textually informed clarification of the privileged relationship between the early modern on the one hand and the late, or postmodern, on the other, or between early humanism and a humanism that may be on its last legs, awaiting either its renewal, its workingthrough, its transformation, or, indeed, its end.
-This therefore opens onto what is meant by posthumanism.
-Posthumanism, as we understand it, is a critical stance that is at one and the same time aware of at least three choices for a contemporary literary criticism mindful of the interdisciplinary temper of our time.
+It goes beyond critiques of the positioning of Shakespeare as a mainstay of a 'liberal' education, or the temptation to read decadence or 'anarchy' (as Matthew Arnold might have had it) in any of the related counter-positions.
+It is in any case not a question of polarisation between pro- and antihumanists that is needed in order to continue to make Shakespeare and the early modern period relevant to our so called 'posthumanist' moment.
+What is at stake, instead, is a historically and textually informed clarification of the privileged relationship between the early modern on the one hand and the late modern, or even postmodern, on the other: between early humanism and a humanism that may be on its last legs, awaiting either its renewal or, indeed, its end.
+This opens onto what I mean by 'posthumanism'.
+Posthumanism, as I understand it, is a critical stance that is at one and the same time aware of at least three choices for a contemporary literary criticism mindful of the interdisciplinary temper of our time.
 The first of these choices reacts to the consequences of what is most canonical within the canon becoming increasingly detached from any of the assumptions that consolidated a humanist paradigm.
-The second choice responds to outlooks that distance themselves even further from those assumptions, and recognizes that the implications of bio-, nano-, cogno- and info-technology on body, mind, culture, and epistemology have now become part of mainstream debate within the humanities and within interdisciplinary explorations of the integrity of the human.
-It should therefore be possible to read Shakespeare according to re-conceptualisations influenced by these outlooks - among them the possibility that Shakespeare may have "invented" the posthuman as well as the human.
+The second choice responds to outlooks that distance themselves even further from those assumptions, and recognises that the implications of bio-, nano-, cogno- and info-technology on body, mind, culture, and epistemology have now become part of mainstream debate within the humanities and within interdisciplinary explorations of the integrity of the human.
+It should therefore be possible to read Shakespeare according to re-conceptualisations influenced by these outlooks - among them the possibility that Shakespeare may have 'invented the posthuman' as well as the human.
 The third choice remains doggedly insistent that nothing much substantially has changed, that Shakespeare has survived far worse upheavals than these, and that it continues to be perfectly feasible to read him as if there were no hint of a brave new world that has such posthumanists in it.

-It is with all this in the background that one needs to revisit the humanist/anti-humanist debate in the light of current thinking, cultural practices, and re-orientations towards the posthuman.
-In practical terms, this involves recognizing that at present the question of what it means to be human is being asked in the context of dramatic technological change.
+Reading Shakespeare through CPH means revisiting the humanist/antihumanist debate in the light of current thinking, cultural practices, and re-orientations towards the posthuman.
+In practical terms, this involves recognising that at present the question of what it means to be human is being asked in the context of dramatic technological change and global environmental threats.
 Rereading Shakespeare within this present therefore takes on a new and exciting relevance.
-To discuss whether Shakespeare's work coincides with the invention of the human is surely to question also his understanding of the inhuman, the non-human, the more-than-human, the less-than-human.
+To discuss whether Shakespeare's work coincides with the invention of the human is surely to question also his understanding of the inhuman, the nonhuman, the more-thanhuman, the less-than-human.
 Above all, it involves exploring whether the posthuman, too, finds itself there already.
 Is it prefigured, represented, contested in Shakespeare?
-If so, is it possible to come up with a posthumanist approach to Shakespeare that would be able to respond to his work in the light of critical perspectives that retain the memory of humanism but which also seek to exemplify what posthumanist interpretation might entail?
+If so, is it possible to come up with a posthumanist approach to